wbcr/attiny10-quickstart/Readme.md

    On a Debian derived distro, either use the community provided packages (avr-gcc, avr-libc, avrdude) or download an install the (Atmel provided packages)[http://www.atmel.com/tools/ATMELAVRTOOLCHAINFORLINUX.aspx) manually.

-## 1. Verify your toolchain by compiling this tiny test application and generate a hex file:
+## 2. Verify your toolchain.

+   You can do that by compiling this tiny test application and generate a hex file:

 ```shell
    $ make